limpkin/mooltipass/mini_update_proc.md

 - Make a backup of your database **and of any user's on that device** using Moolticute (see User Manual)
 - Close any Moolticute or MooltiApp instances you may have running (right click on the tray icon, quit)
 - Install Google Chrome and our Google App here: https://chrome.google.com/webstore/detail/mooltipass-app/cdifokahonpfaoldibbjmbkdhhelblpj
-- Once again, **do not use Moolticute for this procedure**, only our Chrome App.
+- Once again, **do not use Moolticute or MooltiApp for this procedure**, only our Chrome App.
 - Make sure your computer is not doing any other heavy tasks

 Updating Procedure